 4. The GF cumulus scheme:

-The GF cumulus scheme (Grell and Freitas 2014) is used for deep convection only.
-The shallow convection is considered in the YYNM-EDMF that unifies the treatments of shallow convection, PBL physics and turbulence?
+The GF cumulus scheme (Grell and Freitas 2014) is developled for both deep and shallow convections, and the shallow convection parameterization can be turned off independently from the deep convection parameterization through the namelist.input parameter “ishallow”.
+In our case, an alternative shallow convection parameterization is used instead of GF shallow convection parameterization.
+Specifically, the shallow convection is considered in the MYNN-EDMF that unifies the treatments of shallow convection, PBL physics and turbulence.
 Several tuning parameters are already set in the code of GF scheme which are not found in the reference.
 The code is very difficult to read with limited comments and peculiar variable names.
 In this case, the formula used in the code is provided in comparison with the process described in the paper.

 Note that cumulus scheme only output cloud water, the cloud fraction is calculated in the radiation driver which prepare the cloud properties for radiation schemes.